earthobservations/wetterdienst/README.rst

 the German Weather Service (DWD).

 We currently cover

 - historical weather data from ground stations
+- RADOLAN fitted radar data for areal precipitation

+and soon

 - MOSMIX statistical optimized scalar forecasts extracted from weather models
-- RADOLAN fitted radar data for areal precipitation

 To get better insight on which data we have currently made available, with this library take a look at